 Cut down or cut out…

-These are a common cause of bloating, so instead opt for a glass of still water flavoured with citrus or a cup of herbal tea.
-Aim for at least 8 cups a day.
+These are a common cause of bloating, so instead opt for a glass of still water naturally flavoured with a slice of lemon, lime or orange, or a cup of herbal tea.
+Aim for at least eight cups of liquids a day.

 Fats slow your digestion and can leave you feeling uncomfortably full and lethargic.
 Moderate your intake and balance your meals with lean sources of protein like poultry and fish.

-It’s great to use up your leftovers, but some cooked and cooled foods contain greater amounts of resistant starch which our digestive systems can’t break down.
-This, then passes to the large intestine, where it may cause bloating.
-If you have a sensitive system, limit your intake of leftover cooked potato, rice and pasta, and reheated breads like garlic bread and pizza bases.
+It’s great to use up your leftovers, but some cooked and cooled foods contain greater amounts of resistant starch which our digestive systems don't break down, instead our gut bacteria process it through fermentation.
+For many of us this is not a problem, and is actually beneficial, but if you have a sensitive digestive system or you're not used to resistant starch in your diet, it may cause symptoms such as excess gas and bloating.
+If this sounds familiar, limit your intake of leftover cooked potato, rice and pasta, and reheated breads like garlic bread and pizza bases.
 It’s important not to skip meals so be sure to eat at lunchtime but choose freshly cooked meals, where possible, such as a bowl of chunky soup.

 Building up your defences

 There are hundreds of different bacteria in your gut, which help you digest food, manufacture certain vitamins and generally support your defences against illness.
-You can top up these bacteria by taking a probiotic supplement, or by adding a live yogurt to your daily diet.
-Studies suggest probiotics help boost immunity and may reduce bloating.
+You can top up these bacteria by taking a probiotic supplement, or by adding live yogurt to your daily diet.
+Studies suggest probiotics help to support the normal function of the immune system and may reduce bloating.
 Check that the product contains a high dose of lactobacilli and bifido-bacteria, that it is “enteric” coated (which helps the bacteria pass through your stomach and arrive where they are needed) and is within its use-by date.

 Nutritional advice is never a substitute for professional medical attention if you experience chronic bloating and/or other persistent gut problems consult your GP.